 Just think of cycling across combed green hills painted by vineyards, through hamlets and medieval villages: the dream is called Langa Classica, the home of Barolo, one of the greatest red wines of Italy.
-A region which has become a main hotspot for gourmands, but also a popular cycling destination thanks to its breathtaking landscapes and bikeable roads.
+A region which has become a main hotspot for gourmands, but also a popular cycling destination thanks to its breathtaking landscapes and challenging bike routes.

 The bike tour is free to join.
 It takes place all year on request.
 Please book in good advance

 2 days/1 night